deepsemantic/sr-rnns/README.md

 <img src="https://github.com/deepsemantic/sr-rnns/blob/master/SR-RNNs.png" algin="middle"  width="800" >

 # Usage and Examples
-   ## 1. SR-GRU on Tomita Grammar
+   ## 1. SR-GRU on Tomita grammars

    a.
-To train model, please run: THEANO_FLAGS=mode=FAST_RUN,device=cuda3,floatX=float32 python SR_GRU.py  --tomita_grammar=n.
-The n is the grammar types (n=1,2,3,4,7) (You can also run SR_GRU_temperature.py, it is a similar implementation but the temperature parameter is considered.)
+To train a model, please run: THEANO_FLAGS=mode=FAST_RUN,device=cuda3,floatX=float32 python SR_GRU.py  --tomita_grammar=n.
+The parameter n indicates the grammar number (n=1,2,3,4,7) (You can also run SR_GRU_temperature.py, it is a similar implementation but the temperature parameter is taken into account.)

    b.
-To extract DFA with pre-trained model: THEANO_FLAGS=mode=FAST_RUN,device=cuda3,floatX=float32 python DFA_Extractor.py --tomita_grammar=n
+To extract the DFA for a pre-trained model run: THEANO_FLAGS=mode=FAST_RUN,device=cuda3,floatX=float32 python DFA_Extractor.py --tomita_grammar=n

    c.
-In "DFAs" folder, you can find the extracted DFA.
+In the "DFAs" folder, you can find the extracted DFA.

    We used the code from [1] to generate train and valid dataset.

-   ## 2. SR-LSTM-P on Balanced Parenthess
+   ## 2. SR-LSTM-P on Balanced Parentheses (BP)

    a.
-Use "BP_Generator.py" to generated train and valid dataset
+Use "BP_Generator.py" to generated the train and validation datasets

    b.
-To train model, please run: THEANO_FLAGS=mode=FAST_RUN,device=cuda3,floatX=float32 python SR_LSTM_P.py
+To train a model, please run: THEANO_FLAGS=mode=FAST_RUN,device=cuda3,floatX=float32 python SR_LSTM_P.py

    c.
-The trained model will be saved in "models" folder
+The trained model will be saved in the "models" folder

    d.
 Run "SR_LSTM_P_inference.py" at inference stage, it calls "plot_transition.py" to plot the state transitions